joshsharp/braid/src/braid/notes.md

 ### Generating source
 [ ] Do we need another pass, after inference, that removes unused code, fixes returns, etc.?
-[X] Functions need to be literals if defined inside a function (use State to change compilation behaviour) [ ] Generate concrete types etc (monomorphise) based on args when called [X] `main` needs to either not have a return type, or be renamed and wrapped in another `main`
+[X] Functions need to be literals if defined inside a function (use State to change compilation behaviour) [ ] Generate concrete types etc (monomorphise) based on args when called, so no more "func not compiled" if it is called [X] `main` needs to either not have a return type, or be renamed and wrapped in another `main`

+### Cleaning up for release
+[ ] Rebase?
+Get rid of anything not required in Git
+[ ] Add tests for all syntax features

 ### Later
 [X] 'Module' rule
 [X] Compile `let = if` rule specially - this means if expr branches need to be unified